jimmyabou/trip-wizard/README.md

 once you are in the PostgreSQL command-line interface (CLI)
 create the database on your local postgress
     # CREATE DATABASE final
-username, password, and database name with the port are setup in the .env file //username :labber password:labber
+username, password, and database name with the port are setup in the .env file

 finally on the server side terminal run the following command to create the tables and seed the database
     $ npm run db:reset